 The ASPCA endorses Trap-Neuter-Return (TNR) as the only proven humane and effective method to manage feral cat colonies.”

 ......Statement from the ASPCA (THE AMERICAN SOCIETY FOR THE PREVENTION OF CRUELTY TO ANIMALS)

 Maricopa County is estimated to have 350,000 feral and free-roaming homeless cats living on the streets.
 Rescue groups and shelters cannot keep up with the number of calls they receive from people in the community requesting help with litters that have been found.
 Even if shelters could take in all the kittens, that would not solve the problem.
-We are enamored by the adorable little fur balls that we find and want to help them get into rescue so that they can find homes.
-We feel a sense of relief to be able to place the kittens into rescue, but must not forget about the moms and dads who will continue the cycle of breeding unless we intervene.
-A female cat can go into heat 3 times a year.
-If nothing is done, they will continue to breed, litter after litter.
+We feel a sense of relief to be able to place kittens into rescue, but must not forget about the adult cats left on the street to continue the cycle of breeding unless we intervene.
+A female cat can go into heat 3 times a year, and can go into heat as early as 4 months old.
 Don’t wait for someone else to solve the problem.
 Be part of the solution.

 If you are feeding feral or stray cats that you cannot catch, please call:

 Your support and contributions will enable us to spay and neuter feral cats, provide medical care to sick and injured animals and prepare adoptable cats and kittens for adoption.
 Your generous donation will fund our mission.